Battery terminal: Zinc battery terminals

 Zinc battery terminals are an environmentally friendly alternative to lead battery terminals.
 These types of battery terminals were designed as a result of environmental directives such as Proposition 65 and RoHS.
 Zinc battery terminals offer advantages over lead alloy-type battery terminals.
 These advantages include increased electrical conductivity, increased corrosion resistance, and reduced lead removal costs.

 SLA battery terminals

 The most common sizes of sealed lead acid (SLA) batteries use Faston tabs, but some larger batteries use L terminals, while some very specialized designs use other, sometimes proprietary terminals, such as older Panasonic camcorder batteries (of the type used for VHS shoulder-mounted camcorders).

 UPS battery terminals

-Batteries designed for use inside a portable uninterruptable power supply (UPS) typically use Faston tabs, often with an adapter cable between those and the UPS's internal battery connectors.
+Batteries designed for use inside a portable uninterruptible power supply (UPS) typically use Faston tabs, often with an adapter cable between those and the UPS's internal battery connectors.
 Larger external battery packs use a variety of connectors, including the Anderson Powerpole MultiPole series (as used by Tripp Lite), which are color-coded and keyed for specific voltages.
 Very large batteries as installed in battery rooms such as are found in datacenters use bolted connections from cell terminals to bus bars or flexible cables.